 Section 25 of the Casino Control Act 1991 requires regular investigations of the casino licence and operator at intervals not exceeding five years.
 In particular, the VCGLR is required to investigate and form an opinion about whether:

-The VCGLR will complete the review and report its findings to the Minister for Gaming and Liquor Regulation by 30 June 2018.
+The VCGLR reported its opinion and findings to the Minister for Consumer Affairs, Gambling and Liquor Regulation, as required by law, on 2 July 2018.

 For any questions concerning the review, please contact firstname.lastname@example.org or telephone 1300 182 457.